Španov vrh

 The Španov vrh ski slope is popular in the winter with the starting point of the single-seat chairlift at 981 m in Planina pod Golico, a mid station at Črni vrh at 1184 m and an end station right at the peak of Španov vrh.
 The ski route winds down the slopes of Španov vrh.
-The ski area is suitable for recreational and more demanding skiers.
-Since 1967 a carnival ski event called Svinjska glava is organized every year before Lent.
+The ski area is suitable for both recreational and more demanding skiers.
+Since 1967, a carnival ski event called Svinjska glava is organized every year before Lent.
 The chairlift only runs during the winter period when there is enough snow for skiing.
 There is a convenient parking area and some overnight accommodation available in Planina pod Golico.